Kelo/Google-Forms-to-Discord-Extended/README.md

 # Google Forms to Discord (Webhook)

+### Having issues?
+Maybe this will help: [HELP.md](https://github.com/Kelo/Google-Forms-to-Discord-Extended/blob/master/HELP.md)

-Just a heads up that the 1st part of this README.md, including the images, is sourced from the original repo.
+###### Just a heads up that the 1st part of this README.md, including the images, is sourced from the original repo.

 ![THIS](https://pillow.s-ul.eu/6ev89Z6J)